 Summary

 Poor outcome occurred in 521 (20%) of the 2604 adult patients presenting to primary care with acute cough.
-Important predictors are related to the patient’s context (baseline risk of poor outcome, to be determined using preliminary studies or existing literature), the patient’s symptoms (severity of interference with daily activities), the patient’s signs (presence of crackles and diastolic blood pressure), the patient’s general information (number of years stopped smoking) and the patient’s self-assessment of symptom severity (severity of phlegm at the day of consultation).
-The new prediction rule has a 62% probability for the score for a case to exceed the case for a control in a random case-control pair.
-This probability was found to be lower for existing prediction rules and similar in the simplified version of the prediction rule.
-Information on BUN, CRP, chest radiography and etiology did not improve this probability indicating that the new prediction rule is the best available option to predict poor outcome in adult patients presenting to primary care with acute cough.
+All important predictors for poor outcome in these patients are readily available to primary care clinicians as RISSC85 is based on information related to the patient’s baseline risk of poor outcome, severity of interference with daily activities, number of years stopped smoking above or below 45 years, severity of sputum at the day of consultation, presence of crackles and diastolic blood pressure above or below 85mmHg).() ().
+It is a bit peculiar that, while a person indicating sputum to be a severe problem has in increased odds of poor prognosis, a person rating sputum as a very severe problem does not have an increased odds of poor prognosis.
+The only somewhat plausible explanation we came up with was that patients ranging their symptoms as extreme were exaggerating, while patients rating their symptoms as severe were modest but actually really ill.
+The performance of RISSC85 was moderate (sensitivity 62%; specificity 59%; PPV 27%; NPV 86%; AUC 0.62 [0.61-0.67]), but it outperformed all existing prediction rules used today and including information on BUN, CRP, chest radiography and etiology did not improve its performance.
+This indicates that, currently, RISSC85is the best available option to predict poor outcome in adult patients presenting to primary care with acute cough.

 Strengths and limitations

 This study is the first in which a prognostic prediction rule for adult acute cough patients in primary care was developed, and uses one of the largest datasets to date.
 Up to now, prediction rules that were developed to predict mortality in patients presenting to the emergency department with CAP were used instead, corroborating the need to develop a new prediction rule.
-There were very few hospital admissions so the outcome does not reflect major complications, but mostly individuals returning with bothersome, prolonged or worsening symptoms.
+There were very few hospital admissions so the outcome does not reflect major complications, but mostly individuals returning with bothersome, new or worsening symptoms.

-The included number of adult acute cough patients presenting to primary care was rather low in some countries (< 150 in Slovakia, Sweden, Slovenia, France and Italy).
-Because the low number of patients went hand in hand with a low number of poor outcome cases, these countries were excluded from the analysis and this study focused on a small number of countries (6).
-The prediction rule can however still be used in other countries, by computing their baseline risk for poor outcome after which the country can be classified into group A, B or C. If computing this risk is not possible, the country could be assumed to have an average baseline risk for poor outcome (15-25%).
-(22,23)
+The number of included poor outcome cases as well as the total number of included patients was rather low in some countries (< 15 and < 150, respectively in Slovakia, Sweden, Slovenia, France and Italy).
+Therefore, these countries were excluded from the analysis and this study focused on a limited number of countries (6).
+The prediction rule can however still be used in other countries, by estimating their baseline risk for poor outcome using literature or personal experience, after which the country can be classified into group A, B or C. If computing this risk is not possible, the country could be assumed to have an average baseline risk for poor outcome (15-25%).

+Even though we included a lot of variables in building this prediction model, note that we were not able to include some covariates that have previously been shown to increase the risk of hospitalization or death from pneumonia, e.g. high blood glucose levels and the use of proton pump inhibitors (22,23).

 In this study, we performed an internal validation of the prediction rule, showing its stability.
-However, before this prediction rule can be fully trusted for use in practice, an external validation would be recommended.
+However, before this prediction rule can be fully trusted for use in practice, an external validation in the form of an implementation study would be needed to determine whether it can be used to improve patient management, e.g. avoiding adverse events.

 Comparison with existing literature